 Without such strong action on climate change, it will unfortunately be a lot more than Nick Clegg’s job on the line.
 As Faith Birol, chief economist of the IEA commented, the recent rise in global emissions suggests that avoiding dangerous climate change is likely to be just “a nice Utopia”.

 This coalition is presiding over the UK economy at a crucial stage in the fight to prevent dangerous climate change.
 It is in no one’s interest that they fail.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.